lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Later sections define a set of standard messages supporting the above operations.
-Transfer protocols for conveying these exchanges in different environments (e.g., off-line: file-based, on-line: mail, HTTP {{I-D.ietf-lamps-rfc6712bis}}, MQTT, and CoAP {{RFC9482}}) are beyond the scope of this document and must be specified separately.
+Transfer protocols for conveying these exchanges in various environments (e.g., off-line: file-based, on-line: mail, HTTP {{I-D.ietf-lamps-rfc6712bis}}, MQTT, and CoAP {{RFC9482}}) are beyond the scope of this document and must be specified separately.